 Urology is the medical term associated with health care related to the treatment of the urinary tract in both males and females.
 This includes the kidneys, ureters, bladder and urethra, as well as the parts of the male and female reproductive system.
 The most common urological illnesses and surgeries include; prostate cancer, bladder cancer, testicular cancer, vasectomy procedures, surgery to the bladder and the treatment of kidney stones.

 Whilst the standard of care provided in hospitals around the UK is very high, mistakes do occasionally happen as a result of the negligence of medical practitioner.

 If you have suffered due to negligent urological treatment, administered within the last three years, you may be entitled to claim compensation.
-TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you to obtain the maximum compensation in the shortest possible time.
+We have a team of medical negligence specialist lawyers whose experience and expertise can help you to obtain the maximum compensation in the shortest possible time.

 Common examples of urology negligence include: